Loading...

 We may update this Privacy Policy from time to time.
 When we make material changes, we will update the "Last updated" date at the top of this page.
 We encourage you to review this policy periodically.

-This policy was last reviewed and updated on 8 April 2026 to reflect the removal of the Privacy Act small business exemption effective 1 July 2026, and in response to the OAIC's 2026 privacy compliance sweep targeting property-adjacent service sectors.
+This policy was last reviewed and updated on 23 April 2026 to add a New Zealand Privacy Act 2020 section (IPP 3 collection notice and IPP 12 cross-border disclosure) for consumers submitting claims from New Zealand.
+Earlier updates addressed the removal of the Privacy Act small business exemption effective 1 July 2026 and the OAIC's 2026 privacy compliance sweep.